 Academy of Fine Arts Dean Leevi Haapala: “We will reinforce joint planning and the impact of exhibition activities”

-Uniarts Helsinki’s Academy of Fine Arts is preparing for a new four-year period under the leadership of Leevi Haapala, who started in the dean’s post in the spring.
+Uniarts Helsinki’s Academy of Fine Arts is preparing for a new four-year period under the leadership of Leevi Haapala, who started in the dean’s role in the spring.
 Haapala took on the position after previously serving as the director of the Museum of Contemporary Art Kiasma.

 Photo: Petri Summanen

-Haapala was fully familiar with Uniarts Helsinki already before the dean’s post; he served as a member of the University Board starting from 2022 and in 2014–2015, he worked as the professor of exhibition studies at the Academy of Fine Arts.
+Haapala was fully familiar with Uniarts Helsinki already before the dean’s role; he served as a member of the University Board starting from 2022 and in 2014–2015, he worked as the professor of exhibition studies at the Academy of Fine Arts.
 How would Haapala describe the Academy of Fine Arts and its growth in the last ten years?

 “The academy has taken a big leap towards operating as Uniarts Helsinki.
 Joint planning and forward-thinking in planning are on a whole different level.
 It’s great to see in practice how the curriculum reform that was carried out back then is reflected on the current course selection, for example.
 Although we did, of course, just introduce a new curriculum this autumn.”